| Ch 6 -- The C and C++ Programming Languages

 structure or format.
 Such functions may be public (invocable by any code), private

 (invocable only by other functions within the data structure), or allow limited access.
+In C++, you must define data structures using the struct keyword.
+Such

 structures become new data types added to the language (within the scope of the structure's